vknabel/lithia/README.md

 nameOf you
 ```

+If you are just interested in a few cases, you can also use the `Any` case.

-> **\*Nice to know:** If the given value is not valid, your programm will crash.
+> _**Nice to know:** If the given value is not valid, your programm will crash.
 If you might have arbitrary values, you can add an `Any` case.
-As it matches all values, make sure it is always the last value.\*
+As it matches all values, make sure it is always the last value._

 ### Modules